Warwick Road Primary School

 • What noise do I make?

 Activities are loosely based around a theme.
-Group circle times are used to inform and enthuse the children about the theme to stimulate their learning.
+Group carpet times are used to inform and enthuse the children about the theme to stimulate their learning.

 INFORMATION FOR PARENTS